Biogen (BIIB)

 6. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Biogen’s demand was weak and its revenue declined by 6% per year.
-This wasn’t a great result and is a sign of lacking business quality.
+Biogen’s demand was weak over the last five years as its sales fell at a 6% annual rate.
+This was below our standards and suggests it’s a low quality business.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
 Biogen’s revenue over the last two years was flat, sugggesting its demand was weak but stabilized after its initial drop.

-Looking ahead, sell-side analysts expect revenue to decline by 8.3% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to decline by 6.6% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will face some demand challenges.

 7. Operating Margin

-In Q3, Biogen generated an operating margin profit margin of 22%, up 3.1 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+This quarter, Biogen generated an operating margin profit margin of negative 2.5%, down 20.4 percentage points year on year.
+This contraction shows it was less efficient because its expenses increased relative to its revenue.

 8. Earnings Per Share